 Marines Corps Benefits

-When joining the marines, a Marine takes pride and determination, there are many benefits that come with the job.
+When joining the Marines, a Marine takes pride and determination, and many benefits come with the job.

 Competitive income: Generally, you are paid twice a month, at the beginning and the middle of the month, based on your pay grade and service requirements.
-Those who join the military with education or special skills are able to begin their jobs with a higher pay grade, some even may be eligible to serve in The Marines as an officer.
+Those who join the military with education or special skills can begin their jobs with a higher pay grade, some even may be eligible to serve in The Marines as an officer.

 Promotion: You would be advanced based on job knowledge, your performance, time in pay grade, and service requirements.

 Mentioning health care, while on active duty, you will receive complete medical and dental care at no cost.
 There’s also medical care for your families

 Active duty members select up to $400,000 in term life insurance for a low price.

-You’ll also receive additional tax-free money for the basic allowance for housing (BAH); the basic allowance for subsistence (BAS); and a uniform allowance (for enlisted personnel only) to help maintain your uniform.
+You’ll also receive additional tax-free money for the basic housing allowance (BAH); the basic allowance for subsistence (BAS); and a uniform allowance (for enlisted personnel only) to help maintain your uniform.

 Tax advantage: Only your basic monthly pay is subject to federal or state income tax.

 GI Bill: The GI Bill will help pay for college education or vocational training.

-Tuition assistance: While on active duty, you are able to continue your education and get help in defraying the cost of college-accredited courses.
+Tuition assistance: While on active duty, you can continue your education and get help in defraying the cost of college-accredited courses.

 When joining the Marines, there are exchange and commissary privileges, moving allowances, temporary lodging expenses, travel, survivor benefits, Veterans Administration home loans, and more.